The Letter and the Spirit: A Unified Theory of Originalism

 The concept of constitutional construction is of central importance to originalist theory but is both underdeveloped and controversial among originalists.
 Some object that its apparent open-endedness undermines the constraining virtues of originalism and exposes citizens to arbitrary judicial power.
 In this Article, we respond to this challenge by presenting an originalist theory of constitutional construction that can guide and constrain judicial activity within the “construction zone.”
 When combined with an originalist theory of constitutional interpretation, our approach yields a unified theory of originalism.

-Therefore, when interpretation of original meaning is not sufficient to resolve a controversy, judges have a duty of good-faith originalist construction.
-Good-faith construction consists in (a) accurately identifying the spirit—or original “function”—of the relevant constitutional provision at the time it was enacted and (b) devising implementing rules that are calculated to give effect to both the letter and the spirit of the text in the case at hand and in future cases.
-Conversely, bad-faith construction consists in opportunistically using the discretion inherent in implementing the Constitution to evade its original letter or spirit in pursuit of their own extralegal preferences.
+Therefore, when interpretation of original meaning is not sufficient to resolve a controversy, judges have a duty to employ good-faith construction.
+Good-faith construction consists of (a) accurately identifying the spirit—or “original function”—of the relevant constitutional provision at the time it was enacted and (b) devising implementing rules that are calculated to give effect to both the letter and the spirit of the text in the case at hand and in future cases.
+Conversely, bad-faith construction consists in opportunistically using the discretion inherent in implementing the Constitution to evade its original letter or spirit in pursuit of the judge’s own extraconstitutional preferences.

 Suggested Citation: Suggested Citation